SuperNEMO-DBD/Falaise/documentation/InstallationReports/falaise-trunk-ubuntu14.04-x86_64-1.0.rst

 Configure Falaise:

-  1. Make sure Bayeux is setup on your system.
+  1. Make sure Cadfael and Bayeux are setup on your system.
 If you follow the Bayeux installation report available from the Bayeux wiki page (https://nemo.lpc-caen.in2p3.fr/wiki/Software/Bayeux) you just have to invoke: ::